 NOTE PREVIOUS PORTABLE OPERATIONS:

-Portable in OR & WA: August 2 to 9 on the Oregon coast (Cape Lookout and environs, using KX3 and vertical antenna).
+Portable in OR & WA: August 2 to 9, 2014.
+First, on the Oregon coast (Cape Lookout and environs, using KX3 and vertical antenna).
 Later at Portland, OR using KX3 + KXPA100 and my son's doublet antenna up 100' in the trees.
-Still later on Puget Sound (see photo).
+Still later on Puget Sound (see photo below).

 Alaska Cruise: July 26 to August 2, 2014, with Holland-America (ham friendly cruise line).
 A repeat cruise (see 2012 below), but this time it was a business trip.
 Call: PA/N6JW/MM with KX3 (up to 12w), and at times the matching KXPA100 amp/ATU (100w), using only Buddipole's 4S1P A123 battery (many hours at 12w and about 45 minutes at 100w), with magmount screwdriver whip antenna on observation deck.

-Looking down on Juno from Mt.
+Above Picture: Looking down on Juneau from Mt.
 Roberts tramway.

 Field day 2014: K3+P3 (also KX3 & K2) with inverted L 43' Spiderpole @ 7500ft in the Angeles National Forest.
 1B LAX.
 Used Honda i2000 generator.